Arvindprksh/arvindprksh.github.io/_posts/Linux/2016-03-07-Linux_File_Permission.md

 layout: post
 title: Linux File Permission
 subtitle: What is "ls" command's meaning and File Permission in Linux
-css:
+category: Linux
-tags:
+tags: [linux, concept]
-date:
-big-image:
-share-image:
-permalink:
+permalink: /2016/03/07/Linux_File_Permission/
-comments:
-show-share:
-big-image:
-meta-title:
-meta-description:
 ---

 now I will look into kernel's lightnvm ioctl(Input Output control, in short), so while studying kernel, I make a note that I learn.